-Before we dive into the symptoms of mouse shoulder, let’s discuss what it is and how it can be developed.
-Mouse shoulder is a condition that refers to shoulder pain as a result from using a mouse with no arm support.
+Before we dive into the mouse shoulder symptoms, let’s discuss what it is and how it can be developed.
+Mouse shoulder is a condition that refers to shoulder pain resulting from using a mouse with no arm support.

 Pain in the shoulder that uses the mouse